sgielen/trac-plugin-softduedate/README.md

 ## Author and license

-This plugin was tested against Trac 0.12.3 using an SQLite database.
+This plugin was tested against Trac 0.12.3 and 1.0.1 using an SQLite database.
 Your mileage may vary, I'm interested in hearing from you!

 Copyright (c) 2013, Sjors Gielen
 All rights reserved.